 Dual Enrollment applications are handled by CCS’s Office of Precollege and Continuing Studies.
 For more information on Dual Enrollment, please contact us at 313.664.7456 or at firstname.lastname@example.org.

 Application Due Dates*

-November 30 for Winter Semester (classes meet January – May)
+Still Accepting Applications for 2021 Winter Semester Apply now!
+Seats are filling up fast! (classes meet January – May)

-May 1 for Fall Semester (classes meet September – December)
+August 15 for the Fall Semester (classes meet September – December)